IonicDev/integration-log4j2/src/main/webapp/index.md

 **[tomcat/conf/tomcat-users.xml]**

 This allows access to the Tomcat manager UI, which allows easy deployment of this demo webapp.
+Edit this file, and add configuration for a user with the *manager-gui* role.
 ```
     <user username="youruser" password="yourpassword" roles="manager-gui"/>
 ```